lshpaner/kfre/source/usage_guide.rst

 **Example Usage**

-The following is a mock example to illustrate the usage of the ``perform_conversions`` function.
+The following is an example to illustrate the usage of the ``perform_conversions`` function.
 This example shows how to convert values from mmol to mg for various clinical parameters within a DataFrame.

 .. table:: First 5 Rows of Biochemical Data (Adapted from Ali et al., 2021, BMC Nephrol)